Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/manage-scroll-interactions.md

 <Tabs groupId="operating-systems">
 <TabItem value="console" label="Web Console">

-Follow these instructions to view prerendering activity in the web console.
+Follow these instructions to view scroll interactions in the web console.

 1. Log in to your Prerendering dashboard.
 2. Click **Synthetic Interactions**.
-3. Select an origin to view synthetic interactions for.
+3. Select an origin to view scroll synthetic interactions for.
 4. Click to expand **Scroll** to view interactions.

 </TabItem>